 On the flipside, I’ve definitely called people out for being posers, like classmates who were suddenly into the same bands I had been listening to for YEARS or my friend who got really into fashion, a territory I had sort of claimed as mine.
 I’ve probably rolled my eyes at your Sex Pistols T-shirt, and even looked down my nose at girls who became feminists years after making fun of me for being one.

 I mean, I get it: When we love something like a book or movie or video game or song or whatevs—truly love it, not just enjoy it sometimes—it’s usually because it touches something within our core.
 We identify with it—our identity has a soulmates-y relationship with it.
-So when someone with whom you seemingly have nothing in common suddenly is really into that thing too, you want to expose them as liars.
+So when someone with whom you seemingly have nothing in common suddenly is really into that thing too, in a way you’re just being loyal by protecting the thing you love from this obvious impostor.
 They couldn’t possibly identify with the same thing you do; their identity and your identity do not even live in the same universe.
-In a way you’re just being loyal, protecting the thing you love from this obvious impostor.
-Questioning the longevity of their interest in X or Y thing is a classic whistle-blowing technique: “Wow, it’s funny that you’re at this reading because weren’t you talking in class last year about how much you hated poetry?” you might say, or “Do you actually like Nirvana, or did you just buy that Kurt Cobain T-shirt because it looks cool?”
+You want to expose them as a liar.
+Questioning the longevity of their interest in X or Y thing is a classic whistle-blowing technique: “Wow, it’s funny that you’re at this reading ,because weren’t you talking in class last year about how much you hated poetry?” you might say, or “Do you actually like Nirvana, or did you just buy that Kurt Cobain T-shirt because it looks cool?”
 BOOM.
 You have proved your mastery of this cultural domain.
 (In this case I’m using “mastery” to mean “acting like a jerky baby.”)

-Earlier this year, comedian and adult Scott Aukerman wrote this seriously sexist tweet:
+Earlier this year, the comedian and adult Scott Aukerman wrote this seriously sexist tweet:

-By contending that it’s impossible to be a Joy Division fan AND good-looking AND a girl, Aukerman was basically calling any female in a Joy Division T-shirt who is attractive to him, personally, a poser.
+By espousing that it’s impossible to be a Joy Division fan AND good-looking AND a girl, Aukerman was basically calling any female in a Joy Division T-shirt who is attractive to him, personally, a poser.
 Women are posers by default, just by virtue of being women, and Aukerman automatically has the authority to judge who’s “real” and who’s “faking it” because I’m not sure why.
 (To be fair, these cases aren’t very hard to adjudicate: Is she a girl?
-Do I wish I could have sex with her?
+Do I want to have sex with her?
 VERDICT: POSER.
-CASE CLOSED.”)
+CASE CLOSED.)

 For some reason (OK it’s sexism), girls are a popular target for this kind of authenticity trolling.
 TechLife editor Rae Johnston posted this awesome tweet after a dude called her out her for wearing a Bioshock: Infinite T-shirt:

-Poser policing isn’t restricted to the male-dominated worlds of comedy and gaming; in academic and professional settings women are constantly told they don’t know what they’re talking about, even when they know as much as or more than their male counterparts.
+Poser policing isn’t restricted to the male-dominated worlds of comedy and gaming; in academic and professional settings women are constantly told we don’t know what we’re talking about, even when we know as much as or more than our male counterparts.
 Rebecca Solnit wrote about a conversation she once had with a man who insisted she didn’t know as much about photographer Eadweard Muybridge as he did.
 He haughtily quoted a recent New York Times best-seller he had read about Muybridge, showing off his superior expertise.
-Little did he know Solnit wrote the fucking book he was talking about and—plot twist—he hadn’t even read it!
+Little did he know Solnit wrote the fucking book he was talking about, and—plot twist—he hadn’t even read it!
 What a posing liar!

-I’m happy to report that my concern about what other people are into and HOW they are into it vanished as soon as I got a little older and stopped caring so much what anyone else thought of me.
+I’m happy to report that my concern about what other people are into and the manner in which they enjoy it vanished when I got a little older and stopped caring so much what anyone else thought of me.
 I realized there is no cultural value in liking something first, and that I can’t make judgment calls on people for coming to a shared interest in their own way.
-I mean, you are not a toddler, so you can’t expect to keep getting rewarded for doing something for the first time, and you sort of have to use the social skills you’ve developed since then to let other people play with your toys.
+To the poser police, I say: You are not a toddler, so you can’t expect to keep getting rewarded for doing something for the first time, and you sort of have to use the social skills you’ve developed since then to let other people play with your toys.
 Acting like there’s a right way to like something is snobby, petty, and mean, and no one makes friends that way.
 It’s OK to give a person some space while they figure out who they really want to be instead of policing every pleasure they manage to eke out of life.
 Save your energy for making fun of things that are actually important. ♦